outfox/fennecs/www/docs/Queries/Stream.Job.md

 ## Chunk Size
 Choosing the right way to spread your workload across CPU cores can yield significant performance gains.

 By Default, **fenn**ecs will parallelize workloads only per entire Archetype.
-The `chunkSize` optional parameter passed into `Query.Job` affords fine-grained control over how the work is split up within each Archetype being processed.
+The `chunkSize` optional parameter passed into `Stream.Job` affords fine-grained control over how the work is split up within each Archetype being processed.

 :::warning :neofox_glare_sob: A GOOD TRADE-OFF LEAVES EVERYONE MAD!
 Overhead for thread scheduling is real; as are context switches between threads.
-Experiment finding the right workload Chunk Size (start big - try 69,420, they say it's nice) and always consider giving [`Query.For`](Query.For.md) another look if you realize there's too much overhead or ==fragmentation==.
+Experiment finding the right workload Chunk Size (start big - try 69,420, they say it's nice) and always consider giving [`Stream.For`](Stream.For.md) another look if you realize there's too much overhead or ==fragmentation==.

-You can also set the [Filter State](Filters.md) of your Query to only include the Archetypes you want to process as a `Query.Job`, and use `Query.For` to do the rest.
+You can also set the [Filter State](Filters.md) of your Query to only include the Archetypes you want to process as a `Stream.Job`, and use `Stream.For` to do the rest.
 Or make it even easier: **Create Two Queries.**
 :::

 Scheduling Jobs has a certain overhead, so just splitting work across as many CPUs as possible sometimes slows down processing speeds.